SomewhatJustin/ml-adventures/dailyjournal.md

 ### July 31, 2025
 Added graphing, gradients, labels, operations, and children to our Value object.
 Now doing manual back propogation.
 Got to timestamp ~51 in micrograd video.

+### August 1, 2025
+More micrograd.
+Added functions for doing a backward pass.